percona/percona-server/doc/source/myrocks/differences.rst

 The original MyRocks was developed by Facebook and works with their implementation of MySQL.
-*Percona MyRocks* is an implementation for Percona Server and includes the following differences from the original implementation:
+*Percona MyRocks* is a branch of MyRocks for Percona Server and includes the following differences from the original implementation:

 * The behavior of the ``START TRANSACTION WITH CONSISTENT SNAPSHOT`` statement